 Prendos was engaged to complete pre-development condition surveys, in order to reduce the risk of contamination from floodwater to 27 drinking-water wells.
 And in doing so, establish the extent of existing damage to properties adjacent to the proposed drilling sites prior to work commencing.

-To achieve this, well casings at each well had to be extended above ground and over-drilled to depths ranging from 6m to 20m, depending on the depth of the confining layer.
+To achieve this, well casings at each site had to be extended above ground and over-drilled to depths ranging from 6m to 20m, depending on the depth of the confining layer.
 This was followed by the filling of annuluses with a stabilised bentonite grout mix; and valve assembly arranged horizontally over a concrete plinth.

 We carried out pre-development condition surveys of all relevant properties, consisting of more than 200 primarily residential properties (apartments and detached houses), as well as some commercial buildings.

-Through clear, open and respectful communication with all property owners and tenants, Prendos surveyors were able to compile the large number of condition surveys within the required timeframe.
-By using three in-house surveyors, we also ensured that uniformity was maintained across all reports.
-This allowed Seipp Construction to get on with the work of upgrading the wellheads with minimal issues.
+Through clear, open and respectful communication with all property owners and tenants, Prendos surveyors compiled the large number of condition surveys within the set timeframe.
+Using three in-house surveyors proved very effective as it ensured uniformity across all reports.
+This allowed the main contractor to get on with the work of upgrading the wellheads with minimal issues.

 What’s more, careful co-ordination and quick mobilisation of our survey teams allowed programmed works to be completed on time, despite very tight timeframes and short lead-in times.